franciscosanchezoliver/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/05_how_good_is_your_model/05_how_good_is_your_model.md

 ## F1 Score

-The F1-score is the harmonic mean of precision and recall.
+**It's the harmonic mean of precision and recall.**

 $$ F1\ Score =  2 * \frac {precision * recall} {precision + recall} $$

-This metric gives equal weight to precision and recall.
-Therefore, it factors in both the number of errors made by the model and the type of errors.
+This metric **gives equal weight to precision and recall**.
+Therefore, **it factors in both the number of errors made by the model and the type of errors.**

-F1 score favors models with similar precision and recall, and it is useful metric if we seek a model which performs reasonably well across both metrics.
+**F1 score favors models with similar precision and recall**, and it is useful metric if we seek a model which performs reasonably well across both metrics.

 ## Code to calculate the confusion matrix